Skip to main content

 You now have a functional connector.

-• Download the tgz version, and install the connector as a service with the setup.sh script.
+• Install the connector as a service with the setup.sh script launch with root privilege.

-• To complete the configuration, please complete /opt/wallix/trustelem-connect/config.ini file containing the synchronization id.
+• To complete the configuration, edit /opt/wallix/trustelem-connect/config.ini file containing the synchronization id.

 • A sample minimal config.ini would be: